 The Orange County Convention Center has also enacted its Recovery and Resiliency Plan, which uses a three-pronged strategy to safeguard clients, attendees and employees:

 - Implementing the OCCC's Recovery and Resiliency Guidelines,

 - In partnership with Visit Orlando, collaborating with Orlando Health — a premier, established healthcare system — to create a groundbreaking medical concierge program.

 The OCCC and Visit Orlando's collaboration with Orlando Health is the first of its kind in the convention and trade show industry.
-Through it, Orlando Health will provide personalized medical services and resources to all meetings and conventions held at the convention center through 2020, giving convention groups direct access to medical collaboration, planning and support.
+Through it, Orlando Health will provide personalized medical services and resources to all meetings and conventions held at the convention center, giving convention groups direct access to medical collaboration, planning and support.

 Services for conventions will include customized medical plan guidance, an on-site medical expert, 24/7 medical concierge services through Orlando Health’s Virtual Visit, direct access to PPE for attendees, medical advisory services to the event’s host hotels and transportation vendors, and medically certified communication materials.
 It’s the latest example of the extraordinary regional collaborations the OCCC has in Orange County with medical partners and leisure and hospitality sectors.

 The OCCC’s GBAC STAR accreditation provides third-party validation to ensure the implementation of rigorous sanitation protocols.
 In short, it is recognized as the gold standard of safe venues.